-- 1. Student must submit the Request for Retroactive Withdrawal form, available in the Welcome Center and online, listing the course(s) for which a retroactive withdrawal is being requested with the last date of attendance noted and a written statement explaining the extenuating circumstances for review by AAPC.
+- 1. A student must submit the Request for Retroactive Withdrawal form, available in Registration and Records and online, listing the course(s) for which a retroactive withdrawal is being requested with the last date of attendance noted and a written statement explaining the extenuating circumstances for review by AAPC.
 Supporting documentation is required.
-Forms may be mailed to Frederick Community College, Welcome Center, 7932 Opossumtown Pike, Jefferson Hall, Frederick, Maryland 21702 or submitted in person to the Welcome Center. - 2.
+Forms may be mailed to Frederick Community College, Registration and Records, 7932 Opossumtown Pike, Jefferson Hall, Frederick, Maryland 21702 or submitted in person to Registration and Records. - 2.
 AAPC meets once per month during fall and spring semesters.
 Students requesting a retroactive withdrawal will be notified of the date that the AAPC will review their request.
 Students are not present for the review of the request.
 AAPC may request additional documentation from the student to process the request. - 3.
 An email with the results of the AAPC's decision will be sent to the student's MyFCC email account.